uibk-uncover/KnowYourLibrary/README.md

 pip install -r requirements.txt
 ```

-> :exclamation: Note that installation takes a few minutes.
-This is because the libjpeg versions (part of package [jpeglib](https://pypi.org/project/jpeglib/)) are source distributions and only compiled on your computer.
+> :exclamation: Note that the installation takes a few minutes.
+This is because the libjpeg versions (part of package [jpeglib](https://pypi.org/project/jpeglib/)) are source distributions to be compiled on your computer.

 ## Usage

-The test cases are executed with following command
+The test cases are executed with following command.

 ```bash
 python run.py
 ```

-The script contains parameterization of the execution using various parameters.
-Usage including available parameters is shown with parameter `--help`.
+Usage and the available parameters are shown with argument `--help`.

 ```bash